mvolkmann/blog/src/htmx.md

 ### Custom Events

-Any endpoint can trigger a custom event by setting the HTTP response header `HX-Trigger` to the event name.
+Any endpoint can trigger a custom event by setting the HTTP response header `HX-Trigger` to an event name.
+The event will be dispatched in the browser with no associated data.
+Any HTML element can listen for the event.
-When an HTML element receives the event, it can trigger another HTTP request to swap in new content.
+One option is for the event handling to trigger another HTTP request whose response is used to swap in new content.

 For example, a todo app can display the number of uncompleted todos and the total number of todos.
 Adding a new todo, deleting a todo, and toggling the completed state of a todo all change what is displayed.
-One way to accomplish this is for all those endpoints to trigger the same custom event.
+One way to accomplish this is for all those endpoints to trigger the same custom event (ex. "status-change").

 HTML elements that trigger sending HTTP requests to those endpoints will receive the event.